Canadian company seeks US permission to start deep-sea mining as outcry ensues - BC News

 The authority has issued more than 30 exploration licenses but no provisional licenses.

-Most of the current exploration is happening in the Clarion-Clipperton Fracture Zone, which covers 1.7 million square miles (4.5 million square kilometers) between Hawaii and Mexico.
-It is occurring at depths ranging from 13,000 to 19,000 feet (4,000 to 6,000 meters).
+Most of the current exploration is happening in the Clarion-Clipperton Fracture Zone, which covers 4.5 million square kilometres between Hawaii and Mexico.
+It is occurring at depths ranging from 4,000 to 6,000 metres.

 More than 30 countries including Canada have called for a ban, pause or moratorium on deep-sea mining, and companies including Volvo, BMW, Volkswagen, Google and Samsung have pledged not to use seafloor minerals.